Lesley Higgs: Club career

 In 1995, Higgs was playing for Wembley Ladies.
+She played in goal during the 1997 FA Women's Cup final where Wembley were defeated 1-0 by Millwall Lionesses.
 She left Wembley to rejoin Arsenal in the 1997 close season.
+She was an unused substitute in the 2001 FA Women's Cup final as Arsenal defeated Fulham at Selhurst Park.

 International career

 Higgs went to the 1995 World Cup as deputy to regular England keeper Pauline Cope.
 With quarter-final qualification ensured after winning the first two group games, Higgs played in the final group game, a 3–2 win against Nigeria.

+She has England legacy number 81.
+The FA announced their legacy numbers scheme to honour the 50th anniversary of England’s inaugural international.